Sync API

 https://TENANT_NAME-syncapi.mpo.mambu.com/

+To make synchronous calls to MPO, you must issue calls to the sync server base URL.
 You may also issue synchronous calls to your MPO sandbox using the following base URL:

 https://TENANT_NAME-syncapi.sandbox.mpo.mambu.com/

-Configuring a Sync API request in UI
+Configuring a sync API request in the UI

 To configure a synchronous request, you need to: